watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/ICD_Elasticsearch_install_and_setup.md

   ```
 You can find the credentials from the service credentials of your Elasticsearch instance.
 &nbsp;
-### Enable ELSER model (v1)
+### Enable ELSER model (v2)
 ELSER model is not enabled by default, but you can enable it in Kibana.
-Please follow the [download-deploy-elser instructions](https://www.elastic.co/guide/en/machine-learning/8.10/ml-nlp-elser.html#download-deploy-elser) to do it.
+Please follow the [download-deploy-elser instructions](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html#download-deploy-elser) to do it.

+Note: `.elser_model_2_linux-x86_64` is an optimized version of the ELSER v2 model and is preferred to use if it is available.
+Otherwise, use `.elser_model_2` for the regular ELSER v2 model or `.elser_model_1` for ELSER v1.

 ### Load data into Elasticsearch
 In Kibana, you can upload a data file to Elasticsearch cluster using the Data Visualizer in the Machine Learning UI http://localhost:5601/app/ml/filedatavisualizer.